Frankie Nicole Weaver

 Phone: 865-974-0931 x40158 • Email: firstname.lastname@example.org

-Dr. Frankie Nicole Weaver is the Grant Writer at the Institute and manages grant writing and project development.
-She joined UTK staff in 2023 as the newly developed Institute of American Civics became established within the Howard H. Baker Jr. Center for Public Policy.
+Dr. Frankie Nicole Weaver is the Educational Outreach Programs Manager at the Institute and manages grant writing and project development.
+She joined UTK staff in 2023 as the newly developed Institute of American Civics became established within what was then the Howard H. Baker Jr. Center for Public Policy, now Baker School.
 In 2013, she received her PhD in History from the State University of New York at Buffalo.

 Dr. Weaver taught history, research methods, and writing courses at the University at Buffalo (SUNY UB), SUNY Brockport, D’Youville College, and for Maryville College.
 Dr. Weaver often liked to bring her research into the classroom, sharing primary resources and interviews with students, helping to bring a more nuanced understanding of international activist networks related to 20th-century international anti-apartheid activism and American Civil Rights Movements.
 She also has experience in Oral and Public History as she has managed recent oral history projects connected to career-connected learning, community engagement, and workforce development, as well as collections management projects for the Oneida Community Mansion House, National Historic Landmark, where she previously served as the Curator of Collections.